abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 **Heraclitus:** Who cares bro, they are isomorphic.
 -->

+Equivalences are isomorphism invariant
+---

-To understand equivalent categories better, let's go back to the functor between a given map and the area it represents.
+To understand equivalent categories better, let's go back to the functor between a given map and the area it represents (we will only consider the thin categories (AKA orders) for now).
 In order for this functor to be invertible (and the categories --- isomorphic) the the map should represent the area completely i.e. there should be arrow for each road and a point for each little place.

 ![Isomorphic categories](isomorphic_map.svg)